pacemi/Soccer-Data-Insight/README.md

 # Soccer-Data-Insight

-For the main report, which containes the insight and process, open "Messi Insight.pdf".
+For the main report, which containes the insight and process, open "Messi Insight-2.pdf".

 For the insight only, open "Insight Only-2.pdf".